enovision/field-name-in-pods-editor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The plugin shows the fieldname of pod definitions below the label when editing pod content.
+This plugin adds the feature to the Pods plugin, displaying the field name of pod fields below the label when editing the pod.

 == Description ==
-When this plugin is installed together with the Pods plugin, it does only one thing, it will show in the editor under the field labels the field name in the pod configuration.
+When the plugin is installed alongside the Pods plugin, its main function is to display the field names in the pod configuration below the field labels in the editor.

-Pods is a framework for creating, managing, and deploying customized content types and fields for any project.
+Pods is a framework designed for creating, managing, and deploying customized content types and fields for various projects.

-== Requirement ==
+== Installation ==
+1. Upload the `field-name-in-pods-editor` folder to the `wp-content\plugins` directory.
-This plugin requires to have the Pods plugin installed.
+2. Activate the plugin

+== Screenshots ==
+1. Sample of the result after activating this plugin editing a pod in the editor

+= 1.0.0 =
+* Initial release